DaveBenham/VenomModules/README.md

 ### Frequency limits

-Regardless what mode, the VCO Lab has a hard upper frequency limit of 12 kHz.
-The frequency cannot be modulated above this limit.
+Like any digital oscillator, there is a hard upper frequency limit at 50% of the sample rate called the Nyquist frequency.
+However, VCO Lab does not limit any V/Oct voltage, so the oscillator may attempt to produce higher frequencies.
+If oversampling is not enabled, then the high frequencies are reflected back below the Nyquist frequency.
+If oversampling is enabled, then the amplitude of high frequencies is attenuated dramatically as the Nyquist frequency is approached.

-There is no fixed lower frequency limit.
-However, at very low frequencies the oscillator will stall due to the limits of single precision floating point numbers.
+Similarly, the module does not limit the low frequencies either.
+But here again there is a practical limit due to the limitations of single precision floating point numbers.
+When at very low frequencies, the oscillator may stall and cease oscillating.
 The stall point varies depending on the VCV engine sample rate, and the amount of oversampling.
 The stall point rises as the engine sample rate rises and/or as the oversampling rises.

 ### FREQ/BIAS (Frequency/Bias) knob
 Sets the base frequency of the oscillator.
 The knob range varies depending on the Frequency Mode and the current selected Octave.
 Normally the knob uses an exponential scale, but in 0 Hz carrier mode it is a linear Bias with a very small range.
 Below are the knob ranges by mode when the Octave is at 0.
 Note that the Octave does not modify the bias frequency when in 0 Hz carrier mode.